XenorInspire/Log-SSH-Session/README.md

 # Log-SSH-Session

-A simple script to log and save an entire SSH session on Linux systems
+A simple script to log and save an entire SSH session (with the date) on Linux systems

 ## Requirements